Damianjacob/MS4_breadit/breadit/README.md

 ### LIGHTHOUSE
 All of the pages in this site have achieved a total score of at least 89 in Google Lighthouse (for performance, accessibility, SEO and best practices.)
 You can see the results [here](https://github.com/Damianjacob/MS4_breadit/tree/main/breadit/docs/validation/performance).

+### Devices
+The testing was done on a Mac Mini and iPhone.
+I tested Google Chrome and Safari, and the site was functional and responsive for all devices (I used the list of devices available in the web inspector).

 ## Bugs